cwstra/rpdiscordrewrite/docs/source/dice_reference/command_functions.rst

 The ``^`` / ``**`` function performs exponentiation, as follows:

 * If both arguments are numbers, the left will be raised to the power of the right.
-If either is a float, floating point arithmetic will be used; otherwise, values will be exactly calculated.
+If the left is a float, or the right a non-integer, floating point arithmetic will be used; otherwise, values will be exactly calculated.

 * If the left argument is a number, and the right a numeric vector, the result will be a numeric vector, containing the results of raising the left argument to each element of the right accordingly.